levitsky/pyteomics/tutorial/source/parser.rst

 shown explicitly by 'H-' for N-terminal hydrogen and '-OH' for C-terminal hydroxyl.

 *“H-HoxMMdaN”* is an example of a valid sequence in modX.
-See `parser documentation page` for additional information.
+See :doc:`api/parser` for additional information.

 Sequence operations
 -------------------

-A *modX* sequence can be translated to a list of amino acid residues with :py:func:`parse_sequence` function:
+A *modX* sequence can be translated to a list of amino acid residues with :py:func:`pyteomics.parser.parse_sequence` function:

 .. code-block:: python